 The lips, and the lower parts of the muzzle are black and also stand out well against the coat.

-Around the edge of the eyes is a slight ring of whitish fur.
+Around the edge of the eyes of this deer is a slight ring of whitish fur.

 The Unique Hooves of the Marsh Deer